Link-/pblog/_posts/2020-07-25-automating-backups-macos-dropbox-launchd.md

 ### launchd

-This article ["how to use launchd to run services in macos"](https://medium.com/swlh/how-to-use-launchd-to-run-services-in-macos-b972ed1e352) does a great job in explaining `launchd` and its quirks.
-Check it out if you want to have the ability to customize the property list file below.
+This article ["how to use launchd to run services in macos"](https://medium.com/swlh/how-to-use-launchd-to-run-services-in-macos-b972ed1e352) does a great job in giving you a primer on `launchd`.
+Check it out before we start creating our agent.

+The agent below will run your `<name-of-the-function>.fish` exactly every night at 5 minutes past midnight.
+It will create output and error logs in `/tmp` and will run for the first time as soon you load the agent.

 1. Navigate to `~/Library/LaunchAgents`